CVD coating

 Advantages of CVD coatings

-The typical process temperatures for Ionbond™ CVD coatings are between 900 and 1050 °C for the HT CVD and between 720 and 900 °C for the Ionbond™ MT CVD process.
-Substrate materials are tungsten carbides, tool steels, high temperature nickel alloys, ceramics and graphite.
-Tempered steel tools and components require heat treatment after coating to re-establish the required hardness.
+The typical process temperature for Ionbond™ CVD coatings ranges from 900 to 1050 °C for HT CVD and 720 to 900 °C for MT CVD.
+Suitable substrate materials include tungsten carbides, tool steels, high-temperature nickel alloys, ceramics, and graphite.
+Tempered steel tools and components may need heat treatment post-coating to restore hardness.

 Low stress